BambooSoftwareLLC/organization/job-descriptions/software-consultant.md

 # Software Consultant

 A **Software Consultant** is much more than just a great developer.
 He or she is able to manage an entire software project from start to finish, guided only by the client's priorities and vision.
-This is essential to enable Bamboo to offer a uniquely _ultra-lean_ software development experience.
+This is essential to enable Bamboo to offer a uniquely _ultra-lean_ software development experience without the bloat of project managers, QAs, scrum leaders, DevOps engineers, coffee fetchers, etc.

 What hats does the **Software Consultant** wear?
 - Software architect